US economy returned to growth last quarter, expanding 2.6% - KESQ

 Preston Caldwell, head of U.S. economics for the financial services firm Morningstar, noted that the economy’s contraction in the first half of the year was caused largely by factors that don’t reflect its underlying health and so “very likely did not constitute a genuine economic slowdown.”
 He pointed, for example, to a drop in business inventories, a cyclical event that tends to reverse itself over time.

 Higher borrowing costs have weakened the home market, in particular.
-The average rate on a 30-year fixed-rate mortgage, just 3.09% a year ago, is approaching 7%.
+The average rate on a 30-year fixed-rate mortgage, just 3.14% a year ago, topped 7% this week for the first time since 2002, mortgage buyer Freddie Mac reported Thursday.
 Sales of existing homes have fallen for eight straight months.
 Construction of new homes is down nearly 8% from a year ago.

 Still, the economy retains pockets of strength.
 One is the vitally important job market.
 Employers have added an average of 420,000 jobs a month this year, putting 2022 on track to be the second-best year for job creation (behind 2021) in Labor Department records going back to 1940.
 The unemployment rate was 3.5% last month, matching a half-century low.